List of cults of personality: Polish People's Republic

+Modern-day Poland

+Piłsudski's cult has survived decades of repression, particularly during the era of communist rule.
 In modern Poland, Piłsudski is recognized as an important and largely positive figure in Polish history.
 Polish Independence Day is commemorated on November 11, the date when Piłsudski assumed power in Poland after the First World War.
-Piłsudski's successor Edward Śmigły-Rydz began to develop his own cult of the individual.

-Pope John Paul II is also the namesake of numerous statues, museums, streets, universities, etc. while at least one reporter was prosecuted for offending his persona in print.
+Pope John Paul II is the namesake of numerous statues, museums, streets, universities, etc., and at least one reporter has been prosecuted for offending his persona in print.

 Portugal

 During the Estado Novo regime, but mainly at its beginning, there was a significant effort by the state to promote António de Oliveira Salazar as a national hero who saved the country from political and financial instability, with him often getting compared to other historical figures of Portugal.
 Sometimes called "chefe" (chief), propaganda posters and photographs glorifying not only Salazar but also Óscar Carmona were commonly placed in public buildings such as schools and police stations.
 In schools, it was also common for books to have direct references to Salazar and his status as protector and savior of the nation, such as the famous "A Lição de Salazar" (The Lesson of Salazar), printed and distributed in Portuguese schools in 1938 with the purpose of promoting the values of the National Union party and the work carried out by Salazar up to that point.
 The government also used cinema (which was at that time a relatively new and growing phenomenon in Portugal) to further glorify Salazar but also to spread anti-communist indoctrination and the apology of corporatism, thus causing cinematographic propaganda to be spread throughout the country on classic Portuguese films such as "O Pátio das Cantigas" (The Courtyard of Songs).

 Some infrastructures inaugurated or restructured during the regime were named or renamed after the dictator, such as the 25 de Abril Bridge (formerly called Salazar Bridge, not to be confused with the Salazar Bridge built in 1935 in Santa Comba Dão) and the Josina Machel Secondary School (formerly called Salazar National Liceu), the latter also having a statue of the dictator at its main entrance.
 The Portuguese coin of 20 escudos had represented in itself the Salazar Bridge and Óscar Carmona had several stamps and angolar currency notes printed with his image in circulation in Angola.